 The SWSA Poet-in-Residence program has been running since 2014, offering poets a chance to explore their work in the settings of the Adelaide City Council City Library, using their facilities including digital archives, media lab, audio and visual facilities and more.
 From exploring the history of Polish immigrants in the city to lost-and-found objects and Ekphrasis (look it up, we did!), this residency gives poets a chance to step out of their comfort zone, engage the public and, most importantly, create new work.

-Month long residencies take place in March, May, August and November.
-The Poet-in-Residence will be given 12 hours over their allocated month to work from a studio space provided within the library, and will additionally create at least one opportunity to present or perform their work.
-Chosen participants will be paid for their involvement up to a total of $600.
+The Poet-in-Residence works from a studio space provided within the library, and additionally create at least one opportunity to present or perform their work.

 All ideas and applications are welcome.
 Poetry might be written, spoken, and/or expressed in another form.
 To get your brains thinking: facilities in the library can include access to internet, access to media lab (thinking audio recording?), projectors (2 projectors in one space!), pin-up and whiteboard walls (for spontaneous scribblings, or something interactive perhaps?).

 Previous Poets-in-Residence include: Ian Gibbins, Manal Younus, Matt Smith, Mark Niehus, Sarah Strachan, Bruce Greenhalgh, Rob Walker, Tracey Korsten, Alysha Hermann, Sarah Jean, Petra Szabo, Sarah Jane Justice, Ashlee Karlar, Nico, Jennifer Eadie and Deb Stewart.

 The residency guidelines, selection criteria and application form are available here as a PDF or downloadable MS Word file.